 “This Tradition is packed with meaning.
 For A.A. is really saying to every serious drinker, ‘You are an A.A. member if you say so.
 You can declare yourself in; nobody can keep you out.
 No matter who you are, no matter how low you’ve gone, no matter how grave your emotional complications—even your crimes—we still can’t deny you A.A.
 We don’t want to keep you out.
 We aren’t a bit afraid you’ll harm us, never mind how twisted or violent you may be.
 We just want to be sure that you get the same great chance for sobriety that we’ve had.
 So you’re an A.A. member the minute you declare yourself.’”

-Many who have been through AA or NA have seen the Third Tradition in action.
+Many who have been through a 12 step recovery program have seen the Third Tradition in action.
 We have met people who committed crimes that we ourselves may find abhorrent.
 But what has often amazed us is that these men and women did not strike us as malicious individuals.
 Had they not had the honesty to tell us of their transgressions, we would never have known about them.
 They were changed people, men and women who had hit rock bottom and decided that they wanted to live a better way.
 What kind of unfeeling monsters would we have to be to deny them access to our halls?

 Interestingly enough, the Third Tradition has not always been in place.
 According to the 12&12, early AA groups refused to admit homosexuals, inmates (of prisons or asylums), homeless people, prostitutes, and anyone else who they felt might hurt the integrity of the program.
 This intolerance stemmed largely from fear, and this is one of the major reasons that we must embrace the Third Tradition today.
 The fellowship is AA’s single greatest gift to each and every one of us.
 We should never fear our brothers and sisters under the banner of recovery.